Operational procedure: Issuing an export certificate for dairy products

 6.4 Issuing the certificate

-6.4.1 Not all certificates are automated within DSDP.
+6.4.1 As previously outlined, not all certificates are automated within DSDP.
 All automated certificates in DSDP are generated electronically and will have a unique system generated certificate number pre-populated on the certificate.
+Refer to Export DSDP Process and SOPs (accessible only on the Government of Canada network – RDIMS 10879109) for instructions on signing and issuing the certificate within DSDP.

-An offline certificate may be issued for a certificate that is within DSDP but issued offline due to DSDP being down or if the export request was not made through My CFIA.
+An offline certificate may be issued for a certificate that is automated within DSDP.
+A certificate may be issued offline due to DSDP being down or if the export request was not made through My CFIA.
 For these certificates, the unique manually generated certificate number is used.
 Refer to Appendix 1 for the Area maintained certificate tracking sheets.

 If an applicant applies for a certificate through My CFIA and it is a non-automated certificate in DSDP, the unique system generated certificate number is used.
+This number can be found in the top right hand corner of the Generic Export Certificate Application form.
 A certified copy of the issued certificate is to be uploaded into the DSDP Export Permission case.

 For export certificates that are issued through TRACES NT, the comparative table (accessible only on the Government of Canada network – RDIMS 15333580) has additional information regarding its use.